 Discovery is part of the task.
 Finding a job is much more than sending in a resume.
 Take the time to research and discern whether or not you the organization and the position are a good fit for you.
 Walking with confidence gained from knowledge will enhance your search.

 Having been a part of a community that promotes artistic expression, graduates sometimes tend to translate this into artful resumes and cover letters.
 A certain level of uniqueness does indeed make your pieces stand out.
 However, take care to maintain a clean, clear and crisp resume that also communicates content.

 The Seattle School Language

 During your time at The Seattle School of Theology & Psychology, you’ve learned a cultural vocabulary – one that is meaningful and ripe within these walls.
 Often, these terms find their way into resumes and cover letters.
 Take care to avoid the use of The Seattle School of Theology & Psychology-esque terms.

 These links are provided as a service.
 The Seattle School does not endorse or hold responsibility for the content of these sites.

-One free official transcript is mailed to all alumni the week following their graduation.
+One free official transcript is mailed to all alumni following their graduation.
 Each additional official transcript costs $5.00.
-Please note that The Seattle School will be closed from December 23-January 2 and no transcripts will be sent during this time.
+Please note that The Seattle School will be closed from June 30 to July 10 and no transcripts will be sent during this time.